The objectives for a particular grade are a wonderful bird’s eye perspective on what students should be able to do by the end of the grade.

 - Once a student passes the final challenge, you can have them reflect on their graphic organizers by writing a paragraph summarizing the main idea and supporting details.

 - For any students who complete all of the work, you can create a space in the classroom for them to play board games or participate in some other fun activity as a part of free play.

 - As more and more students head over for free play time, you are freed up to work with students who may be struggling.

 - The goal is to get each and every student across the finish line.

 For more tips and strategies on helping ELLs access grade-level content, there are links below for guides to specific grade levels.

 Currently, there are guides for grades 2-5.
 There are more to come.

 Each guide has general tips, specific tips for accessing the skills of the common core, and research-based strategies and activities.

 Materials & Resources

-In a native English speaking context, 2nd Grade English Learners need to be accessing rigorous 2nd grade level materials.
+In a native English-speaking context, 2nd Grade English Learners need to be accessing rigorous 2nd-grade materials.
 The materials in the Kid-Inspired ESL Curriculum Membership are meant to be a bridge to get students from where they are to where they need to be.